-Ohio lawmakers voted Thursday in favor of a bill that would give teachers a tax break when buying school supplies.
+Ohio Gov. Mike DeWine signed a bill Wednesday that would give teachers a tax break when buying school supplies.

-Senate Bill 26 would authorize a state income tax deduction for teachers’ out-of-pocket expenses for professional development and classroom supplies.
+Senate Bill 26 will authorize a state income tax deduction for teachers’ out-of-pocket expenses for professional development and classroom supplies.

 There is already a federal tax deduction for up to $250 for qualified educators.
 This bill would cover an additional $250 for educators in Ohio.

-Scott DiMauro, the president of the Ohio Education Association, said the bill will help alleviate the burden that many educators feel when using money from their own pockets.
+Scott DiMauro, the president of the Ohio Education Association, said last month that the bill will help alleviate the burden that many educators feel when using money from their own pockets.
 The Ohio Education Association is the state’s largest teachers union.

 “This bill would essentially cover the gap from $251 to $500 for teachers in Ohio,” DiMauro said.
 “And while we welcome this support for educators, schools need to meet the needs of their students and that still needs to be addressed in the Legislature.”

-Ohio would join five other states and Washington, D.C., in offering an income tax credit or deduction for school supplies, if this bill passes.
+Ohio will join five other states and Washington, D.C., in offering an income tax credit or deduction for school supplies, if this bill passes.

 “No teacher should have to buy their own school supplies.
 We need to equip our schools with the necessary resources so teachers don’t bear the burden,” Rep. Niraj Antani, R-Miamisburg, said.
 “This bill is a step in the right direction, but we have more work to do.”